chinapedia/wikipedia.abstract.en/Page/Surfing.md

 Collisions

-Surfer_in_santa_cruz_14.jpg|alt=Photo of surfer catapulted into the air with feet higher than head at 45 degree angle to surface]] Under the wrong set of conditions, anything that a surfer's body can come in contact with is a potential hazard, including sand bars, rocks, small ice, reefs, surfboards, and other surfers.[81]
+|alt=Photo of surfer catapulted into the air with feet higher than head at 45 degree angle to surface]] Under the wrong set of conditions, anything that a surfer's body can come in contact with is a potential hazard, including sand bars, rocks, small ice, reefs, surfboards, and other surfers.[81]
 Collisions with these objects can sometimes cause injuries such as cuts and scrapes and in rare instances, death.

 A large number of injuries, up to 66%,[82] are caused by collision with a surfboard (nose or fins).
 Fins can cause deep lacerations and cuts,[83] as well as bruising.
 While these injuries can be minor, they can open the skin to infection from the sea; groups like Surfers Against Sewage campaign for cleaner waters to reduce the risk of infections.
 Local bugs and disease can be risk factors when surfing around the globe.[84]